eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

         )
 ```

 Every Datapoint provides a *.subscribe()* method that allows for providing a callback function which will be invoked on every datapoint update.
-Subscribed data is available in the respective *DataPointReply* object and are accessed by their complete datapoint.
+Subscribed data is available in the respective *DataPointReply* object and are accessed by the reference of the subscribed datapoint.
 Therefore the `on_seat_position_changed` callback function needs to be implemented:

 ```Python